-Victoria Beckham Shares Sweet Photos of Local Children While Vacationing In Mega-Luxurious Resort in Indonesia
+Victoria Beckham Shares Sweet Photos Of Local Children While Vacationing In Mega-Luxurious Resort In Indonesia

 Another poster shared admiration for the parents’ initiative to show their children that there’s more to the world than their privileged everyday life.
 But as expected from any comment section on social media, the Posh Spice was also criticized for sharing images of underprivileged children.

-“Why post photos – can’t you this do privately??” one posted wrote, while another said ironically that nothing beats taking a break from vacationing in a highly luxurious resort to post photos of poor children.
+“Why post photos – can’t you this do privately??” one poster wrote, while another said ironically that nothing beats taking a break from vacationing in a highly luxurious resort to post photos of poor children.

-The Beckhams are said to be staying in a plush four-bedroom villa with its own private pool, which costs upwards of $5,000 a night, the reports contends.
+The Beckhams are said to be staying in a plush four-bedroom villa with its own private pool, which costs upwards of $5,000 a night, the reports contend.
 Thanks to Instagram, Victoria Beckham’s followers can live vicariously through her, as she is continuously keeping everyone updated on their gorgeous vacation.

-David and the sons have gone surfing in some of the region’s best beaches while Victoria and Harper have gotten their pamper on in the resort’s spa.
+David and the sons have gone surfing in some of the region’s best beaches while Victoria and Harper got their pamper on in the resort’s spa.
 From the shared glimpses of their wanderlust-inducing views to the local cuisine, it sure looks like the family is having a ball.